Paul Pholeros was a man of imagination, vision and courage.

 While slowly gaining architectural experiences in Australia and overseas, he was drawn to addressing the issues that create inequities in society.
-Over the years this grew from providing graphics support for community advocacy programs to being recognised internationally as a passionate leader of programs that improve living conditions in marginalised communities.
+Over the years this grew from providing graphics support for community advocacy programs to being recognised internationally as a passionate leader of programs that improved living conditions in marginalised communities.
 At the same time his architectural practice was producing exquisite domestic and public buildings in often challenging environments.
 Paul never published these projects in journals, nor did he enter awards competitions, preferring instead to respect his clients’ privacy and the relationships he had built with them.

 Looking beyond the boundaries that would constrain other professionals, Paul had a collaborative ability to bring in a diverse range of skilled people into his teams – the professor of flies, the doctor of dust, medicos, industrial designers, plumbers, artists, visual arts students, even dentists.